HL7/PDDI-CDS/pages/_includes/start.md

 context Patient
 ~~~

-PDDI-CDS uses the `context Patient` declaration to restrict the information that will be returned from a retrieve to a single patient.
+The `context Patient` declaration to restrict the information that will be returned from a retrieve of a single patient.

 #### Statements
 {:.no_toc}